smcelroy97/A1/readme_ou_grid.md

 All the other stuff that includes (often changing) experiment name is in:
 - `analysis/ou_tuning/workflow_local.py`
-It is also local added to .gitignore.
+It is also local and added to .gitignore.

 Please find these three files in `/ddn/niknovikov19/repo/A1_OUinp`, copy them to your repo folder, and modify accordingly.